 On December 18, 2020, NCI held a virtual seminar titled Alcohol as a Target for Cancer Prevention and Control: Research Challenges.
 Participants identified these research challenges in alcohol and cancer across the cancer control continuum: Improve the measurement of alcohol behavior and better understand mechanisms linking alcohol and cancer; conduct more research on alcohol drinking and outcomes in cancer patients and survivors; expand research on communication and awareness related to alcohol and cancer, which is relatively sparse; and fully inform policymakers about the issue.
 A white paper on the meeting is forthcoming.

-Dr. Klein shared the following selected funding opportunity announcements related to alcohol and cancer:
+Dr. Klein shared the following selected notice of funding opportunities related to alcohol and cancer:

 - Alcohol and Cancer Control, NOT-CA-20-034